-The blasting that occurred during Phase 13A construction was performed in compliance with all building code requirements.
+No blasting occurred in 2022.
 This measure will continue to be implemented at the El Sobrante Landfill when blasting is required for cell development.

 Only state-licensed blasters shall be used to design, supervise, and detonate explosives on the site.
 (Responsible Agencies: RCPD)